nupurparmar6/Patatap-clone/README.md

 This has been created using HTML, CSS, JavaScript and the JS libraries: paper.js and howler.js

 ## Instructions
-Just press any keys from A-Z on your keypad, turn on the volume and see the magic!
+Just press any keys from A-Z on your keypad, turn up the volume and see the magic!